Severino sharp in season debut, Yanks top Angels 8-0

 TRAINER’S ROOM

-Angels: INF Luis Rengifo left in the seventh after hurting his left hand on a swing and miss against Stephen Tarpley. … INF Tommy La Stella, who hasn’t played since fracturing his right tibia with a foul ball on July 2, made the trip.
+Angels: Rengifo left in the seventh after hurting his left hand on a swing and miss against Stephen Tarpley.
+X-rays were negative and he will have more tests Wednesday.
+“As soon as I started to swing, kind of felt like a pop,” Rengifo said. … INF Tommy La Stella, who hasn’t played since fracturing his right tibia with a foul ball on July 2, made the trip.
 La Stella, who is from Westwood, New Jersey, still is feeling discomfort.

-Yankees: Stanton has been sidelined since straining the posterior cruciate ligament in his right knee on June 25. … Maybin appeared to be shaking his left wrist in the late innings; the wrist has bothered him since August. … DH-1B Edwin Encarnación (strained left oblique) will not swing a bat this week. … C Gary Sánchez (strained left groin) remains in the treatment phase of his recovery. … Happ had a cortisone shot Friday to treat biceps tendinitis in his pitching arm and anticipates making his scheduled start Thursday.
+Yankees: OF Giancarlo Stanton, limited to nine games this season, is due back Wednesday or Thursday after recovering from a knee injury.
+Stanton has been sidelined since straining the posterior cruciate ligament in his right knee on June 25. … Maybin was shaking his left wrist in the late innings; the wrist has bothered him since August.
+“It crops up on him in certain games,” Boone said.
+“Probably won’t start him tomorrow.” … DH-1B Edwin Encarnación (strained left oblique) will not swing a bat this week. … C Gary Sánchez (strained left groin) remains in the treatment phase of his recovery. … Happ had a cortisone shot Friday to treat biceps tendinitis in his pitching arm and anticipates making his scheduled start Thursday.

 UP NEXT